 And oh that top!
 Mr. DD came down to my workshop while I was working on the pallet wood and convinced me to let the top flip open and turn it into a bar with a flip up lid.
 More work for me, but it was worth it.

 I used two pieces of cut glass and created a vintage mirror look.
 The top piece was a wavy piece of glass, and the bottom was a smooth piece and I created the look with a stencil.
-Make sure you check out this video on how to create the vintage glass mirror.
+Here is a quick video on how to create the vintage glass mirror.

 You would have never known how bad the inside of the cabinet was by looking how pretty the after is.
 She sold right away and is going to a good home for her second life.